mkrause/lifecycle-rest/README.md

 // Call the API directly
 const users = await api.users.list();

-// Or, dispatch to a redux store dispatch(api.users.search({ name: 'Alice' }));
+// Or, dispatch to a redux store in order to store the result dispatch(api.users.search({ name: 'Alice' }));
 ```